-Inflection vol. 4 examines the theme of Permanence within the discipline of architecture.
+Inflection vol. 5 examines the theme of Feedback within the discipline of architecture.

-Inflection journal vol.4 invites submissions from students, academics and professionals to explore and unpack the complex inter-relationship between permanence / impermanence in architectural discourse.
-We welcome both academic and practice-oriented written pieces (up to 3000 words), visual essays, interviews and fictional works that engage with the issue in relation to architecture, design and their related fields.
+We welcome and invite both academic and practice-oriented written pieces, visual essays, interviews and fictional works that engage with the theme of feedback in relation to architecture, design and related fields.

 We look forward to your contribution!